lnnrtwttkhn/highspeed-task/README.md

 ### Contributing

-If you notice any issues or have questions of the task, please [contact Lennart Wittkuhn](mailto:wittkuhn@mpib-berlin.mpg.de) or create an Issue.
+If you notice any issues or have questions of the task, please [contact Lennart Wittkuhn](mailto:wittkuhn@mpib-berlin.mpg.de) or [create an issue](https://github.com/lnnrtwttkhn/highspeed-task/issues/new).
 Thanks!